2008 Florida State Seminoles football team

-The 2008 Florida State Seminoles football team represented Florida State University during the 2008 NCAA Division I FBS football season.
-The team was coached by Bobby Bowden and played their home games at Doak Campbell Stadium in Tallahassee, Florida.
-It was Florida State's 17th season as a member of the Atlantic Coast Conference (ACC).
+The 2008 Florida State Seminoles football team represented the Florida State University as a member of the Atlantic Coast Conference (ACC) during the 2008 NCAA Division I FBS football season.
+Led by 33rd-year head coach Bobby Bowden, the Seminoles compiled an overall record of 9–4 with a mark of 5–3 in conference play, sharing the ACC's Atlantic Division title with Boston College.
+Florida State did not advance to the ACC Championship Game due to a head-to-head loss to Boston College.
+The Seminoles were invited to the Champs Sports Bowl, where they defeated Wisconsin.
+The team played home games at Doak Campbell Stadium in Tallahassee, Florida.

-The Seminoles were without as many as 12 scholarship players for the first three games of the season because of suspensions carrying over from the previous season for violating team rules, although it has not been disclosed how many of those were involved with an academic cheating scandal at the school.
+The Seminoles were without as many as 12 scholarship players for the first three games of the season because of suspensions carrying over from the previous season for violating team rules, although it has not been disclosed how many of those were involved with the Florida State University academic-athletic scandal.
 Junior wide receiver Preston Parker was suspended for the first two games of the season, after pleading guilty to two misdemeanor charges.